exercism/ruby/exercises/practice/pythagorean-triplet/.docs/instructions.md

 # Instructions

-A Pythagorean triplet is a set of three natural numbers, {a, b, c}, for which,
+A Pythagorean triplet is a set of three natural numbers (positive integers), {a, b, c}, for which,

 ```text
 a² + b² = c²